What To Do If Movers Are Holding Your Things Hostage

 Moving with a broker could be costly.

 Be wary: moving scams are more common with moving brokers, especially if they’re not registered with the Federal Motor Carrier Safety Administration (FMCSA).
 This is because moving brokers are technically the middle person—they do not own any trucks or employ moving professionals.
-Instead, they are sales teams that book your move and then sell it to an actual moving company, and they do not have the same responsibilities as moving companies do.

-Notify law enforcement
+Step three: Notify law enforcement

 The police may only be able to step in if a moving company has broken a local or state law, but it’s a good idea to have a record of the filing if you have to take further action.

-Contact the right agencies
+Step five: Contact the right agencies

 Again, you can contact the Better Business Bureau to file a formal complaint against your moving company if it has failed to address them with you directly.
 This may encourage the company to respond more quickly to your concerns.

-You can also reach out to the Federal Motor Carrier Safety Administration (FMCSA) if you’ve hired a moving company for a state-to-state move and feel like you’ve been scammed.
-Your filing could “trigger a federal enforcement investigation against the mover.”
-If it ends up ruling in your favor, the FMCSA can fine a mover up to $10,000 a day for holding your things hostage.
-Here’s what you’ll need to file a complaint with the FMCSA:
+You can also contact the Federal Motor Carrier Safety Administration (FMCSA) if you’ve hired a moving company for a state-to-state move and feel like you’ve been scammed.
+Your filing could trigger a federal enforcement investigation against the mover.
+If it rules in your favor, the FMCSA can fine a mover up to $10,000 a day for holding your things hostage. +

 • Your name, address, and telephone number